warwick358/glowbitclolurtiltutorial/colourtilt.md

 })
 ```
 ## step 6
-next we go to the "math" tab again and look for the "map 0 form low 0 high 1023 to low 0 high 4" block
+Next we go to the "math" tab again and look for the "map 0 form low 0 high 1023 to low 0 high 4" block
-place this block in the first "0" of the previous constrain block.
+Place this block in the first "0" of the previous constrain block.
 Next change the numbers to match the following.
-"from low -1023 high 1023 to low 0 high 255 between 0 and 255"
+"from low -1023 high 1023 to low 0 high 255 between 0 and 255" and do the same for the blue block.
 ```block
 basic.forever(function () {
     blue = Math.constrain(Math.map(0, -1023, 1023, 0, 255), 0, 255)